-Angelica’s use dates back many thousands of years worldwide.
+Angelica’s use dates back many thousands of years worldwide as herbal medicine.
 We see Angelica species being used medicinally in Northern Europe, North America and East Asia, with some patterns to their use across the genus.
 The Saami of Norway have a documented history of their use of Angelica to preserve Reindeer milk.
 There, they say that Angelica stands are indicative of old Sami settlements and that people have actually brought the plants with them and spread them where they wanted to have them.
 This is a further indication of the potential that Angelica was managed by the Sami in a relationship of reciprocity with the natural medicine world.

 Distribution & Physiology

 Angelica is a biennial herb (meaning it drops seed after about 2 years or more).
 It grows 1-3m tall, has thick & fleshy yellow/brown roots and green-purple stalks.
 It likes rich soil, partial shade, cool Winters, and not too hot Summers.
 It likes to grow near running water, perhaps under a large tree.
 It will grow for about 3 years, dropping seed being the final part of its maturation process, and can reach up to 3m tall, usually less.
 The seeds are said to not be viable after a few months so must be sowed quickly or left to self seed.
 It has aromatic leaves & roots akin to musk or juniper, quite a different smell to its parsley/celery/coriander cousins.
 A. archangelica is native to Scandinavia, Iceland & Greenland.
 A. atropurpurea grows in the deep North of America, A. sylvestris is native to Central Asia.
 A. sinensus is from China.